QQrex/bikeshare/README.md

 [Sub?]

-Our last panel continues on looking at trip durations but with the rides broken down by subscribers and nonsubscribers.
+Our last panel continues looking at trip durations but with the rides broken down by subscribers and nonsubscribers.
 Our heatmap here explores our subscribers/nonsubscribers broken down by gender and usage during the week.

 ## Summary

 Looking at the data we can say the common usage rates are during the weekdays are during commute hours of 6am to 9am and 4pm to 7pm.
 The weekends also see a good amount of usage but more evenly spread out between 8am to 8pm.
-The most common usage duration are between 3 to 10 minutes with majority of our users male and subscribers.
-To expand this analysis, we may want to create a pie chart of our subscribers and customs based on gender and also also a bar chart looking at the age of our users.
+The most common usage duration is between 3 to 10 minutes with majority of our users male and subscribers.
+To expand this analysis, we may want to create a pie chart of our subscribers and customs based on gender and also a bar chart looking at the age of our users.